afa7789/SnakeWent/README.md

 ![Alt Text](resources/snakeCropped.gif)

-:exclamation: :warning: Disclaimer: This go code is not lint, and doesn't have unit testing, this was my first go project.
+:exclamation: :warning: Disclaimer: This go code and doesn't have unit testing, this was my very first go project.

 ## Running